YPares/nushellWith/README.md

 - Only plugins written in Rust can be used
 - Using plugins built from source with `devenv` only works with devenv >= 1.1

+## Naming conventions

+- All names for external consumption (lib functions, packages) are `camelCased`
+- All other names are `snake-cased`